top of page

 • Margins expand smoothly

-• Operating leverage “appears”
+• Operating leverage 'automagically' appears

 Strong models show:

-Headroom – Buffer for delays and friction.
+Financial Headroom – Does the plan include a buffer for delays and friction?

 If the model only works in a best-case scenario, it isn’t investable.